- How do we collect your data?

 - We use your survey responses to improve our research tools and methods, which helps us ensure that we are giving you and our clients the best possible experience

 - We will also use your email address to email you surveys to complete as well as notifications of any prizes you may have won.
+You can unsuscribe from these emails at any time.

 - If you agree, Your Say will collect your data via a Typeform survey (they act as our online service tool) and we will share your email address with Mail Chimp in order to be able to email these surveys to you.
 Please find their respective privacy policies below: